robertiansweetman/docker-local-development-rhel-6-rhel-7/README.md

 2. `brew install docker docker-compose`
 3. There will likely be instructions to link these two as docker-compose is now a plugin for docker so follow those instructions
 4. You need a docker runtime for macs - use [Colima](https://github.com/abiosoft/colima)
+5. you'll need to run `colima start` to start the docker runtime

 ## Considerations for M1 macs